kkorte/ecommerce/readme.md

 ---

 ## Seeding database with User
 Before you can login to the backend you need a default user.
-Laravel seeding will help you:
+Laravel database seeding will help you:
 ```bash

 php artisan optimize